Innovation shaped by lived experience.

 Annual Research Retainers

-Priority Living Labs access bundled with multiple engagements across the year, built for teams with ongoing research programs. $150k to $500k.
+Priority Living Labs access bundled with multiple engagements across the year, designed for teams running ongoing research programs.

 -